 Welcome to America’s Black Friday.
-I say that cause it is an American thing even though Thanksgiving as an event, is not an American event.
-The rigid placement of it in the US calendar and it becoming the kick off to Christmas shopping en-mass has placed Black Friday as one of the busiest shopping days each year.
+I say that cause it is an American thing even though Thanksgiving as an event, is not exclusively American.
+The rigid placement of Black Friday in the US calendar and it becoming the kick off to Christmas shopping en-mass has placed Black Friday as one of the busiest shopping days each year.

 Notice I said one of.
 It is often but not always.
 Before 2005, the busiest day was the last Saturday before Christmas.
 In 2005, retailers started a media blitz to get you into their stores first.
 Since it was a day most have off work and school it works well.
-Since 2005, Black Friday has been the biggest shopping day usually.
+Since 2005, Black Friday has been the biggest shopping day usually but it’s dominance is declining.

 The rise of ecommerce has shifted the weights a bit and is making over all volume per major shopping day less impressive.
 This Black Friday pattern is an American thing as stated.
 In England, the heaviest shopping days FOLLOW Christmas.

 In related news; for most of my life I have KNOWN that travel around Thanksgiving is the worst.
 Nope.
 As far as travel over all, Christmas is worse.
-Flying, Fridays over summer Holiday weekends is the worst all year.
+Flying on a Friday over summer Holiday weekends is the worst all year.
 Most any summer weekend has more people traveling than Thanksgiving weekend.
 There is some miss information also about weather.
 Yes winter weather can add to delays but that’s is rather rare by comparison to say, when Republic Air bought Frontier and cut the flight crews by ¼ without cutting flights.
 They just let them cancel, full.

 The marketing is the difference maker.
 Here is a non Christmas example.
 Ultimate Electronics was the only real competitor to Best Buy who now owns the market.
 When UE went out of business they had a huge media blitz for clearance sales.
 I had bought a laptop and dishwasher there only a short time before and the prices were very good so I went back.